KeeganMyers/emacs-setup/README.md

 =================
 This is not really the Emacs-Live way, but Packages are installed.
 Elpa, Melpa and Marmalade are setup to go.
-ErgoMacs has a nice explanation [here.](http://ergoemacs.org/emacs/emacs_package_system.html)
+ErgoMacs has a nice explanation [here.](http://ergoemacs.org/emacs/emacs_package_system.html) *setup.el* in the personal pack has a function where you can list the packages you want installed, so it will install them for you.

 Clojure
 ============